Caddickbrown/SApps/HTML2MD/HTML2MD - README.md

 ## Conclusion

 The HTML to Markdown Converter is a powerful tool that simplifies the process of converting HTML code to Markdown.
 It provides a user-friendly interface and offers various export options for your convenience.
 Whether you need to convert a single HTML file or multiple files, the converter is a reliable and efficient solution.
+## Contributing
+Contributions are welcome!
+Feel free to open an issue or pull request if you have improvements.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.